wellerychaves/wellerychaves/README.md

 <!-- I think this was a good idea -->

 ## About-me
-My name is Wellery Chaves, I have 22 years old.
-I’m Full Stack Developer with more than a year of experience.
+My name is Wellery Chaves, I have 23 years old.
+I’m Full Stack Developer with 2 years of experience.
 I'm a perfectionist and I'm always looking for ways to improve and optimize my projects.
 I love learning new things and I always try to improve what I already know.